bquillin12/website_sentiment/README.md

 # website_sentiment
-This scraps URLs and records the percentage of text that fits into one of six tone/sentiment buckets
+This scrapes URLs and records the percentage of text that fits into one of six tone/sentiment buckets.
+It then plots the results.